ramparvathaneni1/todo-express-api-testing-with-supertest/README.md

 ## Todo App Set-up

-1. In your VM, open your Terminal and change into your Documents folder: `cd /home/USERNAME/mef/`.
+1. In your VM, open your Terminal and change into your MEF folder: `cd /home/USERNAME/mef/`.
-2. Fork and clone down your fork of this repo using the SSH URL option: `git clone git@git.generalassemb.ly:<THIS_SHOULD_BE_YOUR_USERNAME>/express-to-do-api.git`.
+1. Fork and clone down your fork of this repo using the SSH URL option: `git clone git@git.generalassemb.ly:<THIS_SHOULD_BE_YOUR_USERNAME>/express-to-do-api.git`.

-3. `cd` into the `express-to-do-api` folder.
-Inside it, create a new folder: `mkdir todo-app`
+1. `cd` into the `express-to-do-api` folder.
+1. Inside it, create a new folder: `mkdir todo-app`
-4. `cd todo-app`
+1. `cd todo-app`

-   - `cd` into the `todo-app` folder you just created

-5. Run `npm init -y`.
+1. Run `npm init -y`.
    - This will create a `package.json` file to initialize our node application.
      > `package.json` is a JSON file that lives in the root directory of your project.
 Your `package.json` holds important information about the project.
 It contains human-readable metadata about the project (like the project name and description) as well as functional metadata like the package version number and a list of dependencies required by the application.

-6. Open the application (so far) in VS Code: `code .`

-7. `npm i cors express pg nodemon`
+1. `npm i cors express pg nodemon`
    - This will install a few node packages for us:
      - `cors` - (helps with potential [cross-origin resource sharing issues](https://www.telerik.com/blogsall-you-need-to-know-cors-errors#:~:text=CORS%20errors%20happen%20when%20a,by%20the%20server's%20CORS%20configuration.))
      - `express` -[Express](https://expressjs.com/) is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
      - `pg` - [This package](https://www.npmjs.com/package/pg) allows us to connect with our Postgres database.
      - `nodemon` - [This will automatically restart](https://www.npmjs.com/package/nodemon) the node application when file changes in the directory are detected.
+1. Open the application (so far) in VS Code: `code .`

-8. `touch index.js` - Running this command will create a file to serve as the entrypoint of our app.
+1. `touch index.js` - Running this command will create a file to serve as the entrypoint of our app.

-9. Open the `index.js` file in your editor and add the following content:
+1. Open the `index.js` file in your editor and add the following content:
    ```js
    // imports the express npm module
    const express = require("express");